lukecav/awesome-wp-speed-up/README.md

 * [Dynamic CDN](https://github.com/ericmann/dynamic-cdn) - Dynamic CDN for front-end assets.
 * [Thumbor](https://github.com/CodeKitchenBV/Thumbor/) - Thumbor is an open-source photo thumbnail service.
 This plugin connects to it.
 * [Tiny CDN](https://wordpress.org/plugins/tiny-cdn/) - Use an origin pull CDN with very few lines of code.
+* [CDN Linker](https://github.com/wmark/CDN-Linker) - Modifies links pointing to <code>wp-content</code> and/or <code>wp-includes</code> (or whatever you configure) by replacing your ‘blog_url’ with a custom one.
+Enables you to pull static files, such as images, CSS or JS, from a different host, mirror or CDN.

 ## Image Optimization Plugins
 * [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) - The EWWW Image Optimizer is a WordPress plugin that will automatically optimize your images as you upload them to your blog.